 Diabetic Nephropathy (Kidney Disease)

 If you have diabetes, urine testing should be performed yearly to look for diabetic nephropathy -- kidney disease.
 A baseline creatinine blood test should also be done to determine your kidney function.
 Your healthcare provider will also check your blood pressure regularly, because control of high blood pressure is essential in slowing kidney disease.
 Read about other symptoms of kidney disease in this health topic, such as persistent leg or feet swelling.
 Find out when to call your doctor to prevent serious problems.

 Diabetic Neuropathy (Nerve Damage)

 Over time, diabetes can cause nerve damage that produces symptoms of numbness, burning, or pain.
 If your skin becomes numb, you may not notice small wounds that could grow to become bigger health threats.
 Check your feet and hands daily for redness, calluses, cracks, or skin breakdown.
 If you notice any of these symptoms before your next scheduled visit, notify your health care provider immediately.

 To protect your vision, all people with diabetes should see an ophthalmologist (an eye doctor) at least yearly.
-As part of the eye exam, the doctor will dilate your eyes so that he or she can see the back of the eye (retina) and determine if the diabetes is causing damage.
+As part of the eye exam, the doctor will dilate your eyes so that they can see the back of the eye (retina) and determine if the diabetes is causing damage.
 In people with type 1 diabetes, these annual exams should start within three to five years of diabetes once the patient is age 10 or older.
 People with type 2 diabetes should have their first eye exam once they are diagnosed.
 Those with eye complications may need to see their ophthalmologist more frequently.
 Women with diabetes who become pregnant should have a comprehensive eye exam during the first trimester and close follow-up with an eye doctor during their pregnancy.
 (This recommendation does not apply to women who develop gestational diabetes.)